Filter Options

 How much do South African private safari packages cost?

 “There are as many different safari packages and tours as there are safari operators in South Africa.
 As a result, prices vary greatly, from a base of US$150 per person per day for a private budget camping safari, up to US$600 per person per day, or even more, for a luxury private safari.
 Factors that can affect the per-day cost of your safari include the number of days you’ll be traveling, how much of the country you wish to see, and when you plan to go on safari.
 Traveling in high season (which can include local school holiday periods) is usually more expensive than traveling at other times.
 You should always make sure that you understand what is and what isn’t included in the quoted cost of any safari.
-As a minimum, expect the quoted price to include a private guide, driver and vehicle, as well as all accommodation, park entry fees, guided game drives, meals and water.
+As a minimum, expect the quoted price to include a private guide, driver and vehicle, as well as all accommodations, park entry fees, guided game drives, meals and water.
 Apart from game drives, ask which (if any) activities are included as well.”

 4